wikipathways/cytoscape-wikipathways-app/README.md

 ## Developers

 The `develop` branch is the default branch where the latest code should be maintained.
 Release branches (e.g., 3.3.9) should be frozen after release.
-The `archive` branch hold old, broken code from the prior `main` branch.
+The `archive` branch contains old, broken code from the prior `main` branch.